hupiat/Form-Hooks/README.md

 **The validation will be triggered only when the object is updated**

-Note that Yup and Joi can't be used both at the same time, you need to use the function **switchHighLevelValidation** to define your schema library
+Note that Yup and Joi can't be used both at the same time, you need to use the function **switchHighLevelValidation** to define your schema library **(yup by default)**

 ```typescript
 function switchHighLevelValidation: (